Smoky “Lizano” Salsa

 Instructions

-• Heat large pot over medium heat.
-Sauté onions, celery, cauliflower, and carrot in avocado oil until the onion begins to turn translucent.
-Add garlic and sauté for 30 seconds.
+• Heat a large pot over medium heat with 2 tsp avocado oil.
+Sauté onions, celery, carrot, and cauliflower until everything begins to soften.
+Stir in garlic and cook for 30 seconds.

-• Cover and gently simmer 10-15 minutes until soft, stirring occasionally.
+Cover pot with a lid and gently simmer for 10-15 minutes, stirring occasionally.

 • Remove from heat and let cool.
-Transfer to your food processor and add the lemon juice.
-Puree until smooth.
-Once salsa has cooled, use immediately for Gallo Pinto or store in an air-tight container.
+Transfer to your food processor and add 2 Tbsp lemon juice and 2 Tbsp apple cider vinegar.
+Puree until mostly smooth.
+Taste, adding anymore more salsa may need (salt, sugar, lemon juice).

 Leave a Reply